Mid-America Intercollegiate Athletics Association: Founding and former members

 The MIAA was established in 1912 with 14 member institutions.
 It included the five state teachers colleges in Missouri – Warrensburg Teachers College (now the University of Central Missouri), Northeast Missouri State Teachers College (now Truman State University), Northwest Missouri State Teacher's College (now Northwest Missouri State University), Southeast Missouri State Teacher's College (now Southeast Missouri State University), and Southwest Missouri State Teacher's College (now Missouri State University).
-It also included nine private schools – Central Methodist University, Central Wesleyan College, Culver–Stockton College, Drury University, Missouri Valley College, Missouri Wesleyan College, Tarkio College, Westminster College, and William Jewell College.
+It also included nine private schools – Central Methodist University, Central Wesleyan College, Culver–Stockton College, Drury University, Missouri Valley University, Missouri Wesleyan College, Tarkio College, Westminster College, and William Jewell College.
 Only Central Missouri and Northwest Missouri State remain members in the MIAA.

 In 1924 the conference reorganized to include only public schools, and conference records tend to begin with that date.
 The schools left behind in the reorganization went on to later form the Missouri College Athletic Union, which would in time become the current Heart of America Athletic Conference in the NAIA.

 First expansions of the conference

-The Missouri School of Mines, later the University of Missouri-Rolla and now the Missouri University of Science & Technology, joined in 1935 to bring membership to six schools.
-The membership remained at six until Lincoln University joined in 1970, followed by the University of Missouri-St. Louis in 1980.
+The Missouri School of Mines, later the University of Missouri–Rolla and now the Missouri University of Science & Technology, joined in 1935 to bring membership to six schools.
+The membership remained at six until Lincoln University joined in 1970, followed by the University of Missouri–St. Louis in 1980.